How to Visit Olympic National Park (Budget Guide!)

 9) Hike Cape Flattery

 Cape Flattery and the Makah Nation are technically outside of Olympic National Park, but Olympic National Park encompasses traditional Makah Land.
-To hike Cape Flattery, you’ll need a Makah recreation pass.
+To hike Cape Flattery, you’ll need a Makah recreation pass, which you can purchase in person at the museum.

 Cape Flattery is a 1.5 mile hike, round trip, featuring boardwalks and stunning views of sea stacks and the open Pacific Ocean.
 Cape Flattery is also the northwestern-most point in the contiguous United States.